scheung38/file_processing_pipeline/README.md

 ## ToDo
 - Would like to containerize it
 - Use Kafka and connect to Debezium to pick up delta changes only
+- Connect to API backend service with FastAPI

 ### Excel